etesync/etesync-dav/README.md

 *Please note that some antivirus/internet security software may block the CalDAV/CardDAV service from running - make sure that etesync-dav is whitelisted.*

+## Using a proxy

+EteSync-DAV should automatically use the system's proxy settings if set correctly.
+Alternatively, you can set the `HTTP_PROXY` and `HTTPS_PROXY` environment variables to manually set the proxy settings.

 ## Setting up clients

 After this, set up your CalDAV/CardDAV client to use the username and password